iMi-digital/laravel-transsid/README.md

 Livewire Support
 ----------------
-Too include Session Id's  use this script:
+To include session ids when using Livewire, add this script to your page:

     <script type="text/javascript">
         document.addEventListener('livewire:load', function(event) {